Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Conceptualizing an ideal personal covariate Conceptualizing an ideal personal Z covariate

 Our discussion of the ETZ modeling principle starts in the setting where the random intercept $ Z $ and the random trajectory $ Traj $ are \textit{independent} within each treatment arm and goes toward where the direction of dependence between $ Z $ and $ Traj $ is known (with consequence to be discussed in Section \ref{sec:ETZDecomposition}).

-\textit{Independence} means that, a patient's true severity of illness before they receives either $ Rx $ or $ C $ does not inform on whether that patient's response trajectory is going to be above or below the profile $ \mu $ (long run average of the trajectories).
-The concept of Independence is disconnected with whether Z is prognostic of Change or not.
-The concept of baseline being prognostic will be defined in Section \ref{sec:GenesisBaseline}.
-In addition, note that independence between $ Z $ and $ Traj $ is \textit{within} each treatment arm, unrelated to whether baseline and treatment should have an interaction term in the model or not.
+\textit{Independence} means that, the true stage of the disease that a patient is at before they receives either $ Rx $ or $ C $ does not inform on whether that patient's response trajectory is going to be above or below the profile $ \mu $ (long run average of the trajectories).
+By the Monotone Class Theorem, it is sufficient to check whether $ P\{B|A\} = P\{B\}$ for events $ A $ and $ B $ of the form $ B = \{improve > b\} $ and $ A = \{severity > a\}$.
+That is, within each treatment arm, whether knowledge of severity being greater than 25 (say) informs on whether a patient would improve by more than 10 points (say).
+(Note that independence between the random effects $ Z $ and $Traj$ \textit{within} each treatment arm is unrelated to whether the fixed effect response profiles are parallel or not.)

-If patient level data is available, then one way to check independence is to see how baseline measurement is predictive of \textit{change-from-baseline}.
-We take an AbbVie Alzheimer's disease (AD) data as an example.
-Schnell et al. (2017) described an Alzheimer Disease study from AbbVie which compared three doses of a new treatment (doses 1, 2, and 3) with a negative control (dose 0, a placebo).
+If patient-level data is available, then one way to check independence is to see how baseline measurement is predictive of \textit{change-from-baseline}.
+We take an AbbVie Alzheimer's disease (AD) data as an example. \cite{schnell2017subgroup} described an Alzheimer Disease study from AbbVie which compared three doses of a new treatment (doses 1, 2, and 3) with a negative control (dose 0, a placebo).
 There was an active control (dose 4) in the study as well.
 Outcome measure was ADAS-cog11, and duration of this Phase 2 study was 24 weeks.
-For the AbbVie AD data, the R-square regressing \textit{change-from-baseline} (negative of the ``improve'' variable in the data set) on baseline (variable ``severity'' in the data set) allowing different profiles for the placebo and the 4 doses was 0.17.
+For the AbbVie AD data, the R-square regressing \textit{change-from-baseline} (negative of the ``improve'' variable in the data set) on baseline (variable ``severity'' in the data set) allowing different profiles for the placebo and the 4 doses is 0.17.
 So it appears severity is not very predictive of trajectory.

 A subtle concern is, regression modeling assumes predictors are measured without error, what if some of them have measurement error?
-Fortunately, as will be explained in Section \ref{sec:CFEUnbiased}, so long as efficacy is defined as “on average”, estimated $Rx:C$ efficacy is unbiased.
+Fortunately, as will be explained in Section \ref{sec:CFEUnbiased}, as long as efficacy is defined as “on average”, estimated $Rx: C$ efficacy is unbiased.
 However, that Section \ref{sec:CFbiased} also shows, in predicting efficacy in subgroups or at particular biomarker values, ignoring measurement error in predictors will lead to bias.